tannergooding/designs/accepted/2021/workloads/workload-installation.md

 - Get installed workloads for current SDK feature band
 - Using current workload manifest, map from currently installed workloads to all pack IDs and versions that should be installed for the current band
 - For each pack / version combination where there is an installation record folder (ie `<DOTNET ROOT>/sdk-manifests/.installedpacks/v1/<Pack ID>/<Pack Version>/`):
-  - Delete any folders that correspond to a band that is not an installed SDK
+  - Delete any reference count folders that correspond to a band that is not an installed SDK
-  - If there is a folder that corresponds to the current SDK band where the pack ID and version is not in the list that should be installed for the current band, delete the `.active` file (if it exists) from that folder
+  - If the pack ID and version is not in the list that should be installed for the current band, and there is a reference count folder for the current band, then delete that reference count folder
-  - If none of the SDK feature band folders now contain a `.active` file, then the workload pack can be garbage collected
+  - If there are now no reference count folders under the workload pack installation record folder, then the workload pack can be garbage collected
     - Delete the workload pack file or folder from disk
     - Delete the workload pack installation record folder: `<DOTNET ROOT>/sdk-manifests/.installedpacks/v1/<Pack ID>/<Pack Version>/`

-## MSI (Standalone) IAL Implementation
+    - Also delete the `<Pack ID>` folder if there are no longer any `<Pack Version>` folders under it

-Notes: This needs to be able to work well together with VS installations.
-To do this, it should keep a record of the MSIs it installed (ie a workload pack installation record).
-If it needs to install a pack that VS has already installed but that the Standalone Installer implementation hasn't, then it still needs to "install" that MSI or otherwise increment the MSI installation ref-count.
+## Standalone Windows IAL Implementation

 - Unit of installation: Workload packs
 - Install workload pack